 CCAR is a 501c(3) non-profit organization,

-and we rely entirely on private donations & adoption fees to pay for medication, veterinary expenses and feed.
+and we rely entirely on private & adoption donations to pay for medication, veterinary expenses and feed.

 All contributions are tax-deductible as allowed by law.